Goalify/Goalify/README.md

 <a name="Difficulties"></a>
 ## 5. Difficulties
 We had three main problems during development.
 First problem was the difficulty connecting docker containers with each other.
-We were using `localhost` as the DNS names in some cases and it tooks us some time to realise that docker changes the DNS names of the services from localhost to their name in the docker-compose file.
+We were using `localhost` as the DNS names in some cases and it took us some time to realise that docker changes the DNS names of the services from localhost to their name in the docker-compose file.
 After changing the DNS name the services started "seeing" each other.

 The second difficulty is that in the machine that we were using to develop our middleware, strange problems were happening and the middleware would fail for no reason.
-It turned out that some old configurations were cached by the machine and was interfereing with our set up.
-Luckly, after clearing the cache everything worked out.
+It turned out that some old configurations were cached by the machine and was interfering with our set up.
+Luckily, after clearing the cache everything worked out.

 The last problem was the development of the app on different machines with different OSs and configuration which caused a lot of compatibility issues during development.
 We were able to sort everything out eventually.

 <a name="con"></a>
 ## 6. Conclusion

+<a name="demo"></a>
+## 7. Demo